 Buy In Season & Shop Local (When You Can)

 Not only are you using what farmers are producing at the moment, in season produce is the BEST.
 It’s ‘in season’ for a reason.
 It’s fresh, tasty (and usually the cheapest).
 Plus, you’re doing your part to help those producers move their fruit and veggies from the garden to your belly.

 Have veggie scraps from cooking?
 Of course you do!
 Learn how to compost and start doing it!
 Usually, local municipalities offer classes on composting so check those out.
 The City of St. John’s here in Newfoundland partners with a couple of groups and offers information sessions to residents at a minimal charge.

 Those scraps can be turned into nutrient dense compost for your garden!

 Speaking of gardening, do you?
 If you’re like me you may garden in the warmer months and have excess of certain produce.
 What a great way to hold onto that summer freshness by canning or pickling.
 Beets are super popular here in Newfoundland and grow well.
 Often times, people pickle them to preserve and enjoy throughout the year.
-This is a great guide to get you started.
+This is a great guide to canning.

 Get Out There with Mother Nature

 If you live in an area where wild berries grow, for example, take advantage of that!
 Here in Newfoundland we have some of the best blueberries in the world (I may be a little biased here, but you get the picture).
 On top of that we have partridgeberries, raspberries and more.
 If you don’t pick it, it’ll just go back to mother nature.
 It’s there, free and super tasty.
 Plus, it’s fun to grab a friend or two and get out there.
 Maybe have a picnic while you’re at it.
 Before you pick anything, educate yourself so you know what you are doing (or bring a friend who does).